Papal residential school apology should happen in Saskatchewan according to FSIN | Globalnews.ca

 “If he does it in the Vatican it won’t be as heartfelt and genuine.”

+READ MORE: Justin Trudeau presses Pope for official apology for residential schools

-Residential schools operated in Canada for more than a century, during which roughly 150 thousand indigenous children were taken from their homes.
+Residential schools operated in Canada for more than a century, during which roughly 150,000 indigenous children were taken from their homes.
 Many were abused and thousands died.

 In a statement to reporters after his meeting, Trudeau said the Pope “looked forward to working with me and with the Canadian bishops to figure out a path forward together.”
 The prime minister also indicated that he invited the pontiff to visit Canada.